libdebug/libdebug/docs/basics/detach_and_gdb.md

 Setting the `blocking` to `False` is useful when you want to continue using the pipe interaction and other parts of your script as you take control of the debugging process.

 Please consider a few requirements when opening GDB in a new process.
 For this mode to work, **libdebug** needs to know which terminal emulator you are using.
-You can set this parameter in [libcontext](../../from_pydoc/generated/utils/libcontext).
+If not set, **libdebug** will try to detect this automatically.
+In some cases, detection may fail.
+You can manually set the terminal command in [libcontext](../../from_pydoc/generated/utils/libcontext).
 If instead of opening GDB in a new terminal window you want to use the current terminal, you can simply set the `open_in_new_process` parameter to `False`.

 !!!
 ABSTRACT "Example of setting the terminal with tmux"
     ```python